Frequently Asked Bankruptcy Questions

 Is it true that filing for bankruptcy will destroy my credit rating?

 No, in fact, declaring bankruptcy gives you the perfect opportunity to begin building a good score!
 The key is being cautious about which loans you take out, and then being careful to repay those loans on time.
-Our Forth Worth bankruptcy attorney can walk you through this process.
+Our Fort Worth bankruptcy attorney can walk you through this process.
 In fact, many of our clients have been able to rebuild their credit ratings within months after declaring bankruptcy.

 What paperwork do I need to begin the filing process?